pinkpong111/network-architecture-theory/README.md

   Classification error consequences (from RBIT failure model):
     Δρ < 0 misclassified as Δρ ≈ 0:
-      HC treated as Mathematical → forced compression → Vector Storm risk Δρ ≈ 0 misclassified as Δρ < 0:
+      HC treated as Mathematical → forced compression → Vector Storm risk (DANGEROUS direction — cascade failure)
+    Δρ ≈ 0 misclassified as Δρ < 0:
       Mathematical escalated unnecessarily → governance overhead
+      (SAFE direction — cost only, no cascade)

+  Error asymmetry implication (RBIT v1.2):
+    Classification should be biased toward over-escalation,
+    not under-escalation.
+False positives (unnecessary escalation)
+    are safe.
+False negatives (missed HC) produce cascade failure.
+    This asymmetry is structural, not a design preference.
 ```

-This resolution-matching interpretation connects NAT's classification directly to RBIT's core variable (the resolution gap) and the S-equation: miscalibrated classification produces resolution gap mismatch, which increases instability pressure S.
+This resolution-matching interpretation connects NAT's classification directly to RBIT's core variable (the resolution gap) and the S-equation: miscalibrated classification produces resolution gap mismatch, which increases instability pressure S. (See RBIT v1.2 §Resolution Gap for the bidirectional mapping.)

 ### 4.5 Escalation by Data Type